MU386997/S24-01-Base-Station-Software/README.md

 Range Extender
 --------------
 ### Operation
 The Range Extender operates as a relay for packets.
 It keeps an array of all messages received from PLBs and retransmits them after one second.
-Any acknoweledgement is used to search the array and remove any messaged matching the Radio ID and Message ID, thus preventing the retransmission.
+Any acknoweledgement is used to search the array and remove any messages matching the Radio ID and Message ID, thus preventing the retransmission.

 ### Useful Constants
 - RF95_FREQ: the floating point frequency to use in MHz